 Merit scholarships are typically the ones that come to mind when you think of a scholarship.
 In order to qualify for a merit scholarship, you must demonstrate academic excellence.
 The most obvious indicator of your academic achievement is your grades.
 However, merit scholarships aren’t just limited to your grades.
 Some universities will also take into consideration any special talents you may have, including athletic abilities or musical skills.

 The money granted by a merit-based scholarship is almost exclusively meant to cover tuition fees.
 Whether it covers only partial or full tuition is dependent on the university’s budget, your grades, or your financial need.

 As the name suggests, need-based scholarships are awarded to students who have demonstrated the financial need in order to pursue their dream study abroad experience.
 If the student is still supported by their parents, the scholarship provider will analyze the parents’ income and ability to pay for the tuition fees.
 They may also look at factors such as citizenship and residence status, the number of members in your household, tax statements, or employment.
 If the student supports themselves, their own income will be assessed.

-Need-based scholarships are designed to provide assistance for studies when students or their guardians are not able to afford tuition and fees.
-Therefore, the money granted by a merit-based scholarship is also meant to cover just tuition fees in most cases.
-These scholarships are independent of merit scholarships, and in some cases, you may qualify for both depending on the program or university.
+Need-based scholarships are designed to provide assistance for studies when students or their guardians are not able to afford tuition and costs of studying.
+These scholarships are independent of merit scholarships, and in some cases, you may qualify for both merit-based scholarships and need-based scholarships depending on the program or university.
 Be sure to check with your financial aid adviser to see what type of scholarships you qualify for.